What is a CO2 or Carbon Dioxide Fire Suppression System?

 CO2 is a colorless, odorless, and electrically non-conductive gas that leaves no residue behind.
 This means any sensitive equipment that is in the protected space is not damaged by the CO2, which reduces downtime and costs.
 Once the CO2 has dispersed to safe levels from the protected space, personnel can access any damage from the fire or smoke and quickly get back to work with no cleanup needed.

 At 7.5% concentration, CO2 can cause asphyxiation to humans.
 Most CO2 fire suppression systems are designed to have 34% CO2 concentrations for a total flood of the protected space.
 Due to the obvious dangers of CO2, the CO2 fire suppression systems are required to have certain life safety devices to protect personnel around or near the protected spaces.
 One of the life safety devices is a pneumatic siren that warns people around the area that the CO2 will be discharging from the suppression system.
 It is important to properly train all personnel on the dangers of the CO2 fire suppression system and how to evacuate safely if the system is preparing to dump the CO2 to suppress the fire.

 Have More Questions About CO2 Fire Suppression Systems?

-To learn more about CO2 fire suppression systems, contact a Koorsen Fire & Security today.
-Our fire suppression experts can help answer any questions you may have about CO2 and other types of fire suppression systems.
+To learn more about CO2 fire suppression systems, contact Koorsen Fire & Security today.
+Koorsen's fire suppression experts can help answer any questions you may have about CO2 and other types of fire suppression systems.
 Koorsen has extensive experience in designing, installing, inspecting, and maintaining fire suppression systems for businesses in all industries.